Jane C. Geever

 Jane C. Geever founded J.C.
 Geever, Inc. in 1975.
 The firm was the first woman-led fundraising company admitted into membership in the American Association of Fund Raising Counsel (AAFRC).

 Ms. Geever has written widely on topics related to fundraising.
-She is the author of The Foundation Center's Guide To Proposal Writing (now entering its 6th Edition) and in support of this book, teaches workshops throughout the nation.
-She also lectures nationwide on subjects related to grantsmanship, volunteerism and philanthropy.
-She is on the faculty of Columbia University, teaching in their Master’s Degree Program on fund raising management.
+She is the author of The Foundation Center's Guide To Proposal Writing, now in its sixth edition, and in support of this book, teaches workshops throughout the nation.
+She also lectures nationwide on subjects related to grantsmanship, volunteerism, and philanthropy.
+She is a member of the faculty of Columbia University where she teaches in their Master’s Degree Program on fundraising management.

 Jane Geever teaches Grants.